 Early-twentieth-century documents often spell non-Anglophone names inconsistently.
 We have typically preserved names as they appear on the memorial plaque, because variations are so numerous and confusing.
 Different sources, for example, use “Perat,” “Parritt,” and “Pert” to refer to the same family.
 Other data points also conflict at times, but we have done our best to work through inconsistencies.
 We’re happy to hear from anyone who sees a possible error in our work or who can offer more information, including photographs of children not yet pictured with other victims of the fire.
-Some family members of those who died in the fire or survived it have already contributed documents and information, and we are grateful for it.
+Some family members of those who died in the fire or survived it have already contributed documents, photographs, or stories, and we are grateful for it.
 Our contact information is linked here.

 Not surprisingly, we found photographs for a much smaller percentage of children from the most recently immigrated families, mostly Slovenian, than from families of longer residence in the US.
 Such portraits were an established practice in much of the US but not in the areas from which many immigrants arrived.
 The pictures also cost money, whether to pay a photographer or buy a camera and film.
 When we found no photograph of a child, we cropped the “Victim of the Lake View School Disaster” image from Edna Pahner’s gravemarker in Salineville, Ohio.
 The original photo is at findagrave.com.

 Unless otherwise noted, photographs of children on the “Victims of the Fire” page appeared in Everett’s Complete Story.
 His captions often added dramatic stories borrowed from newspapers.
 Many of these no doubt have elements of truth, but one should again bear in mind that Everett and the papers sought particular emotional effects, lacked exacting attention to detail, and strove to drive sales in the near aftermath of the disaster.